ArtofGaming/custom-site/src/pages/blog/Getting Out For Creatives-Art Store Edition.md

 ---
-layout: '../../layouts/MarkdownLayout.astro'
 title: 'Getting Out For Creatives-Art Store Edition'
 pubDate: 2024-10-02
-description: 'People always tell why you to touch grass, but never where.
-This is one inspiring place to go.'
+description: 'People always tell you to touch grass, but never where to find it.'
 author: 'Campbell Turner'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'